zubairsaiyed/TwtrTrkr/README.md

 # TwtrTrkr

-[TwtrTrkr.xyz](twtrtrkr.xyz) was designed to allow real-time tracking of Twitter users' sentiment.
+[TwtrTrkr.xyz](http://twtrtrkr.xyz) was designed to allow real-time tracking of Twitter users' sentiment.
 The application implements a distributed real-time streaming querying system that is engineered to scale to large input streams and large volumes of queries.

-While in this case the architecture was employed to track aggregate Twitter users' sentiment (which could have many potential business & market research applications), this design could easily be re-purposed to perform large scale parsing or filtering of almost any real-time source against voluminous queries.
+While in this case the architecture was employed to track aggregate Twitter users' sentiment (which could have many potential business & market research applications), this design could easily be re-purposed to perform large scale parsing or filtering of almost any real-time source against voluminous numbers of queries.

 ## Pipeline